-Setup runs the first time you turn on Surface Pro.
-During setup you'll choose a language, color scheme, and name for your Surface.
+Setup runs the first time you turn on Surface Pro 3.
+During setup, you'll choose a language, color scheme, and name for your Surface.
 (You can change these things later.)

-Two key things happen during setup:
+Three key things happen during setup:

-- Surface connects to your Wi-Fi network.
+- You set up your Surface Pen for use with Surface Pro 3.
+It just takes a few seconds for your pen to be "paired" with your Surface using Bluetooth.
+On the pen, press and hold the top button until the light near the pen clip flashes.
+When the pairing is successful, you'll see the following message on-screen: "Your device is connected." - Surface connects to your Wi-Fi network.
 If you don't know your wireless password, see How to find your wireless network password on Surface.com. - An account is created on Surface.
 For the best experience, we recommend using a Microsoft account.
-You can use your existing Microsoft account, or setup can create one for you. - What is a Microsoft account?
+You can use your existing Microsoft account, or setup can create one for you.

+What is a Microsoft account?
 A Microsoft account is an email address and password that you'll use to sign in to Surface.
-If you've used Microsoft services in the past-like Xbox, Hotmail, Outlook.com, OneDrive, Messenger, Skype, or Windows Phone-you already have a Microsoft account (it's the email address you use to sign in).
+If you've used Microsoft services in the past, you already have a Microsoft account (it's the email address you use to sign in).
 If you don't have a Microsoft account, setup can create one for you using any email address.
-To learn about the benefits of using a Microsoft account, see All about accounts on Surface.com. - More than one Microsoft account?
+To learn about the benefits of using a Microsoft account, see All about accounts on Surface.com.

+More than one Microsoft account?
 If you have more than one Microsoft account, you'll need to choose one for your Surface.
 To figure out which Microsoft account to use, see Choose a Microsoft account on Microsoft.com (English only).